Page 1: Biography

 Ngati Maru and Ngati Whanaunga leader, historian

-This biography, written by Te Ahukaramu Charles Royal, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by Te Ahukaramu Charles Royal, was first published in the Dictionary of New Zealand Biography in 1996.

 Tukumana was born in the Thames district probably in 1862 or 1863.
 He was the son of Reihana Poto of Ngati Maru, and Karukino Te Taniwha of Ngati Puku and Te Mateawa hapu of Ngati Whanaunga.
 Taiwiwi was another of his names.
 His maternal grandfather, Te Horeta Te Taniwha, was an important influence in his life.
 Hence he was commonly known as Tukumana Te Taniwha, although he also used the name Tukumana Reihana.